2i2c-org/infrastructure/docs/howto/features/dask.md

 1. if binderhub is enabled to work against a private container registry:

-    Then dask-gateway's scheduler and worker pods need to pull from that registry, so follow steps in [](features:binderhub-service:private-registry)
-    to set up permissions for that.
+    Then dask-gateway's scheduler and worker pods need to pull from that registry, so follow the final step in [](howto:features:imagebuilding-hub:configure-binderhub-service-chart) to set up permissions for that.

 (howto:features:daskhub)=